 - Motorola GP300, Visar, HT750, HT1250, HT1000, CP200, MT2000, MTS2000 Portables

 - Motorola Radius Mobile, GM300, MCS2000, CM300, SM50, SM120, CDM1250, CDM750 Mobile Radios

 - The newer line of Chinese Radios like Baofeng 888, GMRS- V1.

-- Midland makes a basic pre-programmed mobile radio called the MXT-400 that is repeater capable.
-They have been creating many newer repeater capable radios also and are a well known company.
+- Midland makes several basic pre-programmed mobile radios, such as the MXT-400 that is repeater capable.
+They continue to create many newer repeater capable radios also and are a well known company.
 Be careful, they have other mobiles and portables that are less expensive BUT NOT repeater capable.

 Some GMRS repeater owners and operators have software to program some of the radios above, thus the benefit of joining a repeater group!
 JUST ASK!!

 Take some advice from one of our repeater owners!
 Mason, WRKF394, as he shares his thoughts…

 HOW TO TALK ON A REPEATER (From one of our Repeater Owners)